 Many of the indigenous species of Belize exist in healthy populations thanks to a small human population of approximately 350,000 people.
 Explore caves and Maya temples and you’ll see hieroglyphs depicting the same iconic flora and fauna we see today.
 Towering Ceiba trees (the Maya Tree of Life), colorful toucans, and majestic jaguars still inspire our spirit and imagination today.

-One of the Mayan creation stories features an iguana with the earth riding on its back.
-Their belief is fascinating when you realize that the ubiquitous iguana has existed in the tropical forests of Central America since the Cretaceous Period.
+One of the Maya creation stories features an iguana with the Earth riding on its back.
+The iguana has existed in the tropical forests of Central America since the Cretaceous Period.
 The Yucatec Maya called the iguana huh, and today the locals call them bamboo chickens.

 |Bamboo chicken… or huh|

 Huh, Bamboo Chicken?